 Staff will be remunerated according to agreed pay scales and the experience level of the individual, without exception and regardless of gender, marital status, race, religion, sexual orientation, disability, age or any other potentially discriminating factor.

-5. Building a balanced Board
+5. A balanced Board

 By the end of 2019, we commit to gender balance on the Board of the Gate Theatre.
 Gender equality will be scheduled as a Board agenda item on a quarterly basis.
+Since April 2024, the Board has consisted of 4 women, including the Chair, and 3 men.

 Gender equality and diversity will be embedded in our Strategic Plan.
 These principles have already been embedded into a number of the organisation’s key documents, including the Employees Handbook, and will continue to form a key part of our strategic aims.